mozilla/inv-tool/docs/invtool.man.rst

 Manipulating SYS (System) objects
 =================================

-The workflow for manipulating SYS objects is very similar to how one creates, updates, and deletes DNS records.
+The work flow for manipulating SYS objects is very similar to how one creates, updates, and deletes DNS records.

 Search results